Are you looking for an easy way to create and add file upload forms to your WordPress website?

 If you’ve ever wanted to make it easy for website visitors to upload and send you files, this guide is for you because it will show you exactly how to add a file upload form to your website.

-In this post, we’ll cover reasons why using a file upload form is useful and show you how to create one in WordPress with step by step instructions.
+In this post, we’ll cover reasons why using a file upload form is useful and show you how to create one in WordPress with step-by-step instructions by taking advantage of a WordPress form plugin with file attachment.

 Why Use A File Upload Form